AmeliaCherian/search/README.md

 ##### Documents

 There are 131896 LA Times documents divided into 730 files.
-10 of these, that have the most relevant documents, were picked below.
+10 of these, with the most number of relevant documents, were picked below.
 LA Times seems to have very few relevant documents.
 Of 57565 judged documents, 3535 are relevant and the rest non-relevant.

 ```